microsoft/azuredevopslabs/labs/vstsextend/whitesource/readme.md

     |![copy-files](images/copy-files.png) **Copy Files**| copies the resulting JAR files from the source to the destination folder using match patterns|
     |![publish-build-artifacts](images/publish-build-artifacts.png) **Publish Build Artifacts**| publishes the artifacts produced by the build|

-1. Once the build is completed, you will see the summary which shows **Test results, Build artifacts** etc.. as shown below.
+1. Once the build is completed, you will see the summary which shows **Test results, Build artifacts** etc. as shown below.

    ![build_summary](images/buildsuccess.png)